edubruell/ChatRbot/README.md

 #0 is one extreme where the output becomes fully deterministic.
 #Else the next token is allways sampled from a list of the most likely tokens.
 Here only the most likely token is used every time.
-#Sometimes with 0 ChatGPT only exports a stop token.
-Then you just have to choose something higher
-#and you can not get decent deterministic answers.
 chat("Was ist der deutsche Mikrozensus?",.temp=0)
 chat("Was ist der deutsche Mikrozensus?",.temp=0) # Same answer
 #If you need deterministic answers that you can describe well in a paper this is probably the way to go.